 Figure 72: Estimated material composition of Arduino Due components

-For recyclers, the main interest is not the amount of material in an electronic component alone, but the combination of material amount, price and recyclability of materials.
+For recyclers, the main interest is not the amount of material in an electronic component alone, but the combination of material amount, price and recyclability of materials in the populated PCB.
 The estimated materials with the highest prices multiplied by the material amount of in the Arduino Due PCB are shown in Figure 73.
 The prices of the materials are estimated by the average material price on the world markets in the past few years.
 A detailed composition of the determined material prices is shown in Appendix I. The total material price of the whole Arduino Due PCB is around 1.63$ wherein the price for separating this materials from the PCB is not included.
-It seems interesting that 67% of the material price comes from the gold contend (0.98$) in the PCB which makes up 0.065% of the material weight.
+It seems interesting that 67% of the material price comes from the gold content (0.98$) in the PCB which makes up 0.065% of the material weight.
 The second most valuable material in the PCB is silver with 13% (0.20$) of the material price.
 The third most valuable material is palladium with 0.099$.
-They all are precious metals and recycling of these materials is physically possible.
+They all are precious metals and joint recycling of these materials is physically possible.